 Prior to start the migration, developers should meticulously prepare.
 This includes activities such as compatibility assessment, API review, library updates, test development, migration process planning, and system testing.
 By diligently following these steps, developers can smoothly transition their applications to .NET Core, leveraging its advanced capabilities to their fullest potential.

-Should you require assistance with the migration journey, TYMIQ offers comprehensive services tailored to your needs.
+Should you require assistance with the migration journey, TYMIQ offers comprehensive .NET development services tailored to your needs.
 From initial assessment to meticulous planning and flawless execution, our team of engineers is equipped to guide you through the process.
 Trust TYMIQ to navigate any compatibility challenges and allow your application to thrive on the power of .NET Core.